CenterForSpatialResearch/methods-in-spatial-research-fa2021/syllabus.md

 ## Bibliography

 Baics, Gergely, and Leah Meisterlin.
 “Zoning Before Zoning: Land Use and Density in Mid-Nineteenth-Century New York City.”
 Annals of the American Association of Geographers 106, no. 5 (September 2, 2016): 1152–75.

+Battle-Baptiste, Whitney, and Britt Rusert, eds.
+W.E.B.
+Du Bois’s Data Portraits: Visualizing Black America: The Color Line at the Turn of the Twentieth Century.
+First edition.
+[Amherst, Massachusetts] : Hudson, NY: The W.E.B.
+Du Bois Center at the University of Massachusetts Amherst ; Princeton Architectural Press, 2018.

 Corner, James.
 “The Agency of Mapping.”
 In Landscape Imagination: Collected Essays of James Corner 1990-2010.
 New York, UNITED STATES: Princeton Architectural Press, 2014.